barbaracalderon/notes-on-javascript/03_OPERATORS.md

 They are divided into five categories.

-The order of use is:
+The order of precedence is:

 1. Math
 2. Relational